YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Except for `triggers
 <https://docs.yottadb.com/ProgrammersGuide/triggers.html>`_, which are
-written in M and which can exist in the same process as Go code because they run in a special, isolated, environment, Go code and M code cannot co-exist in the same processs.
+written in M and which can exist in the same process as Go code because they run in a special, isolated, environment, Go and M code in the same processs is not supported.

 As the Go language has important differences from C (for example, it has structures with methods but lacks macros), below are Go-specific